vvmarchenko/techblog/content/cv.md

 dates="Feb'21 - Aug'21" >}}

 ### Basic responsibilities:
-- Monitoring services and network status, identifying issues with related departments;
-- Providing remote technical support, processing requests, and advising subscribers by phone and email;
-- Diagnosing malfunctions and assisting with subscriber equipment setup (D-Link, Tp-Link, ZyXEL, MikroTik, TV-BOX);
-- Submitting requests for service connection, repair, and equipment configuration;
-- Documenting actions.
+- **Service Monitoring**: Monitored network and service performance, identifying disruptions and anomalies.
+Collaborated with relevant technical teams to promptly address and resolve identified issues, ensuring optimal network reliability and service continuity.
+- **Remote Technical Support**: Gave help to customers over the phone and via email, answering their questions and solving their problems.
+- **Service Requests**: Handled requests for connecting services, fixing problems, and setting up equipment, making customers happy.
+- **NOC Internship**: Learned a lot about network operations by interning in the NOC department, gaining valuable experience and knowledge.

 ### Challenges: